bill-zhanxg/online-storage-system/README.md

 # Online-Storage-System

-This website is purely for my Think Project and there is no License (Not Copyrighted)!
+This website is purely for my Think Project and it's under MIT license!

 I chose to open source it because I think the code here is not optimised because this project is for me to learn front-end and back-end dev, so please don't use this code for production.
 Feel free to create pull requests or issues if you want to help improve this website